neu-se/CS4530-Spring-2022/tutorials/week3-react.md

 ### A few things to note about React components:

 - The root (App) component is the entry point for the React App and all other components are nested in it.
-- We define a function component using an arrow function, passing the props type in as a generic parameter.
+- We define a function component using a javascript function, passing the props type in as a generic parameter.
 - The import statement is used to import the public classes/functions from the `react` library.
-- We use stateless functional component (SFC) React.SFC to represent these type of components.
 - A function can return a single top level element.
   - div is the top level element in this case and other elements can be nested in it.
     - The attribute `className` is used to specify a CSS class name if CSS properties have been defined seperately for a class.
-    - `className` attribute is used to set or return the value of an element’s class attribute.
-Using this property, the user can change the class of an element to the desired class.
+    - `className` attribute is used to set the value of an element’s class attribute.
+Using this property, the user can set the class of an element to the desired class.
 - The round brackets (()) after return are used to span a JSX/TSX element across multiple lines.
 - At last , the component needs to be exported from the current file, so that it can be imported somewhere else and can be used either in isolation or combination with other components for rendering on the UI.
 - Elements on one line can be returned directly.
-- Each instance of a component creates a new element independent of other instances on the component.
+- Each instance of a component creates a new element independent of other instances of the component.
 - Each component has it's own state, props, and lifecycle (which will be explored later in the tutorial).